uptimeDBA/cockroach-vb-cluster/cockroach-vb-cluster/cockroach-vb-cluster_overview.md

 ![virtualbox architecture](images/virtualbox_architecture.png)

-Vagrant and VirtualBox work on Max OS/X and Linux so you could use one of those for the host machine instead of Windows.
+Vagrant and VirtualBox work on Max OS X and Linux so you could use one of those for the host machine instead of Windows.
 Instructions for a Mac or Linux host are included where they differ from those on Windows.

 If you haven't used VirtualBox or Vagrant before, I would recommend you read [Chapter 1.
 First Steps](https://www.virtualbox.org/manual/ch01.html) in the VirtualBox manual and the [Why Vagrant](https://www.vagrantup.com/docs/why-vagrant/index.html) section of the Vagrant documentation.